verdoganai/Eye-Retina-Vessel-Segmentation/README.md

-# Eye Retina Vessel Segmentation Problem
+# Eye Retina Vessel Segmentation Challenge using Efficient Net in U-Net